 First, shampoos and conditioners are not hair styling products, they are not used to style hair.
 Shampoos and conditioners are used as foundations to healthy hair.
-Shampoos are used to cleanse the scalp and hair, while removing dirt, debris, product build-up and natural oils (sebum).
+Shampoos cleanse the scalp and hair, while removing dirt, debris, product build-up and natural oils (sebum).
 First, apply the shampoo on the scalp to keep the scalp clean, then run the shampoo through the ends of your hair.
-It’s not necessary to focus the shampoo on the ends of your hair (because it is older and dryer hair), that unless you have a lot of styling product residue on your hair (you would want to remove the build-up).
+It’s not necessary to focus the shampoo on the ends of your hair (because it is older and dryer hair), that unless you have a lot of styling product residue on your hair (you would want to remove any build up).

 Styling product types

-Styling products are used to create different hairstyles, such as: gels, mousses, serums, pastes, clays, hairsprays, and pomades, etc. These styling products are used to provide control to hair.
-Even though there is an array for styling products, they all have something in common, a type of hold: light, medium, firm, no hold or an combination hold.
+Styling products are used to create different hairstyles, such as: gels, mouses, serums, pastes, clays, hairsprays, and pomades, etc. These styling products are used to provide control to hair.
+Even though there are all different types of styling products, they all have something in common, a type of hold: light, medium, firm, no hold or an combination hold.
 For example, a gel may have a light hold, and a mousse may have a light hold also, but the difference between the two is the texture of the product.
-A gel has a goopy thick texture, taking more time to dry in the hair than hairspray and holds thicker sections of hair together.
+A gel has a goopy thick texture, sometimes taking more time to dry in the hair than mousse.
 However, a mousse can be more airy and light weight, drying in the hair quicker, and not clumping as much hair together than gel, thus producing a different hairstyle than gel.